Average Law School Debt

 • 41.9% of indebted law school graduates say they owe as much or more than they did at graduation.

-• 17% of indebted law school graduates choose a job that will give them a better chance of loan forgiveness than the job they actually wanted.
+• 26% of indebted law school graduates said a job that will give them a better chance of loan forgiveness factored more heavily in job selection than anticipated.

-• University of California Irvine law school graduates have the lowest salary-to-debt ratio out of law school of 1.46 to 1.
+• Vanderbilt law school graduates have the lowest salary-to-debt ratio out of law schools, with a ratio of 1.36 to 1.

-• University of Southern California students borrow the most at an average of $128,073 per student.
+• Washington and Lee University students borrow the most at an average of $160,000 per student

 Snapshot: Law School Graduate Indebtedness